crim-ca/weaver/docs/source/tutorial.rst

 Use x509 certificates to control client access
 ==================================================

-Since version 0.3.6 Twitcher is prepared to use x509 certificates for control client access.
+Since version 0.3.6 weaver is prepared to use x509 certificates for control client access.
 By default it is configured to accept x509 proxy certificates from `ESGF`_.

-Register the Emu WPS service at the Twitcher ``OWSProxy`` with ``auth`` option ``cert``:
+Register the Emu WPS service at the weaver ``OWSProxy`` with ``auth`` option ``cert``:

 .. code-block:: sh

-   $ bin/twitcherctl -k register --name emu --auth cert http://localhost:8094/wps
+   $ bin/weaverctl -k register --name emu --auth cert http://localhost:8094/wps

 The ``GetCapabilities``  and ``DescribeProcess`` requests are not blocked: